Vervious/gpt/README.md

 ### On scaling

-What happens if I feed prior logits, as input into subsequent calls to the language model (instead of this autoregressive structure?)
+What happens if I feed prior embeddings, as input into subsequent calls to the language model (instead of this autoregressive structure?)